About

 Our mission is to empower public school parents in San Francisco to advocate for policy change and local candidates who support public school families and students.

-We organize parents and community partners to keep our elected leaders accountable to student-centric policies.
+We organize parents and community partners to keep our elected leaders accountable to student-centered policies.

-We have to remember who we're doing this for: our city’s kids.
+We have to remember who we're fighting for: our city’s kids.
 There are deep inequities in our public school system.
 That alone demands our full attention.
-At SF Parents, we will work to make sure that does not get lost.
-Our commitment is to true equity and excellence in San Francisco’s public schools, and supporting candidates who will ensure all SFUSD students can access an excellent education and all they need to thrive, no matter their background.
+At SF Parents, we work to make sure that does not get lost.
+Our commitment is to true equity and excellence in San Francisco’s public schools, and supporting candidates who will ensure all SFUSD students can access an excellent education and everything they need to thrive, no matter their background.

 We are a true grassroots collective of parent advocates, and we need your help!
 Please consider signing up to volunteer with us today.